Men's rights movement: Homelessness

 Glen Poole, author of the book Equality For Men, argues that homelessness is a gendered issue, saying that in Britain, most homeless people are male.
-A 2018 study focused on three Pennsylvania emergency departments found little difference in the number of men and women who self-reported as homeless; however, the study did not claim to reflect the homeless population in the United States as a whole.
-For information on the homeless population of the United States as a whole, see Homelessness in the United States.

 Incarceration

 Men's rights campaigners believe that men receive harsher treatment than women in criminal justice systems around the world.
 They cite the disproportionate number of men in prison as evidence of this.
 In the United States, the United Kingdom, Australia, India and across the European Union, 90–95% of prison inmates are male.
 Studies have shown that, compared with women who commit similar crimes, men are more likely to be incarcerated, receive longer prison sentences, and have to serve a greater portion of their sentences.
 According to Warren Farrell, a man convicted of murder in the United States is twenty times more likely to receive a death sentence than a woman convicted of murder.
 There is also evidence that female sex offenders are treated with more leniency than their male counterparts.
 Farrell believes society considers women to be naturally more innocent and credible, and criticizes battered woman and infanticide defenses.
 He criticizes conditions in men's prisons and the lack of attention to prison male-to-male rape by authorities.